 Peer-to-Peer Personal Loan

-Peer-to-peer lending platforms connect creditworthy borrowers with individual investors.
-Borrowers with fair credit may still qualify for a P2P personal loan, though interest rates are often higher to offset the increased risk.
+Peer-to-peer lending platforms connect borrowers with individual investors.
+While some borrowers with fair credit may still qualify, interest rates are often higher than those offered to the most creditworthy borrowers.

 Minimum Credit Score Requirements For Personal Loans

 The minimum credit score requirement for personal loans depends on the type of personal loan you are applying for.
-However, not all borrowers will qualify for the same terms, as lenders evaluate multiple financial factors.
+Requirements vary greatly by lender, loan amount, and other qualifying factors.

 | Credit Score Range | Rating | Description |